facebook

 • Visual Theology- Reynoso presents an argument for an expanded view of theology which includes non-verbal ways of knowing and non-discursive ways of communicating.
 He argues that some truths can be more fully communicated through the visual arts than through verbal language.

-• Five Evangelical Christs- This lecture looks at five images of Christ which are reflective of evangelical conceptions of Jesus Christ.
+• Evangelical Christs- This lecture looks at five images of Christ that are reflective of evangelical conceptions of Jesus Christ.

 • The Christocentric Kinkade- In this lecture, Reynoso explores the conception of Christ as presented in the paintings of Thomas Kinkade.